 And, any movement or muscle contraction of your arm can lead to changes in the readings.

 Of course, wearing the chest strap is not ideal for everyone either.
 What I like about the armbands is you can wear them throughout the day without feeling uncomfortable.

-- Unbox the peloton heart rate monitor – The peloton HRM comes already asembled so you don’t need to attach or adjust anything apart from the strap to fit your chest size.
+The peloton HRM comes already assembled so you don’t need to attach or adjust anything apart from the strap to fit your chest size.

-- Place the strap around your chest – The peloton heart rate monitor should be places below your chest, on the sternum.
-The strap have to touch the skin so you have to wear it under shirt.
+The peloton heart rate monitor should be placed below your chest, on the sternum.
+The strap has to touch the skin so you have to wear it under a shirt.

-- Tap the sensor pod – Touching and removeing the foil from the sensor pod will activate blutooth.
-You will see the blue flashing light that indicates the blutooth in on and the HRM is looking for a device to pair.
+Touching and removing the foil from the sensor pod will activate Bluetooth.
+You will see the blue flashing light that indicates the Bluetooth is on and the HRM is looking for a device to pair.